 In early 2014, the Islamic State clinched its control of Raqqa in Syria.
 Baghdadi, the leader of ISIS, urged Muslims around the world to come join the caliphate.
 Witnessing the brutal oppression of the Assad regime in Syria, and moved to fight for justice, thousands of men and women heeded his call.

 At the heart of this story is a cast of unforgettable young women who responded.
 Emma, from Germany; Sharmeena from Bethnal Green, London; Nour from Tunis: these were women–some still in high school–from urban families, some with university degrees and bookshelves filled with novels by Jane Austen and Dan Brown; many with cosmopolitan dreams of travel and adventure.
 But instead of finding a land of justice and piety, they found themselves trapped within the most brutal terrorist regime of the twenty-first cen-tury, a world of chaos and upheaval and violence.

 Azadeh Moaveni discusses the story of these women.
 Azadeh is the author of Lipstick Jihad and the co-author, with Nobel Peace Prize laureate Shirin Ebadi, of Iran Awakening.
 She has lived and reported throughout the Middle East and speaks both Farsi and Arabic fluently.
 As one of the few American correspondents allowed to work continuously in Iran since 1999, she has reported widely on youth culture, women’s rights, and Islamic reform for Time, The New York Times Book Review, The Washington Post, NPR, and the Los Angeles Times.

-Her new book, Guest House for Young Widows: Among the Women of Isis will be available on the night
+Her book, Guest House for Young Widows: Among the Women of Isis will be available on the day.

-This event is in the Brockway Room on the ground floor (accessible, with induction loop audio).
+This event is in the Brockway Room on the ground floor (Accessible.
+Induction loop audio).
 For accessibility info: conwayhall.org.uk/about/visiting-us